24 hours in the life of a strata manager

 Strata management is kind of like a stage play.
 There is a lot of work that happens behind the scenes to make sure everything runs smoothly.
 While you might spot them walking around the property, taking photos and talking to building managers and executive committees (ECs), many people still don’t fully understand exactly what it is strata managers do.

-So, we decided to ask Teagan Brissett, a Strata Manager at Independent, to share 24 hours with us to see what really happens behind the curtain.
+So, we decided to ask Helena Pisano, a Strata Manager at Independent, to share 24 hours with us to see what really happens behind the curtain.

-I wake up every morning around 5.30-5.45 and it’s straight to the gym.
-I’m currently working on perfecting the squat.
-After my workout I get ready for work and grab a coffee – a soy latte with two sugars, in case anyone wants to shout.
-I need all the energy I can get for the busy day ahead.
+I wake up every morning around 6.30-6.45 and it is straight to the coffee machine – a long black, no sugar and a dash of milk.
+After I inhale my coffee, I get ready for work by spending 20 minutes on straightening my hair, I need all the good vibes I can get for the busy day ahead.

 I get to work and the first thing I do is read my emails—what has occurred over the weekend, observations from clients, maintenance requests or emergencies.
 I prioritise what needs to be actioned straight away and work my way through the list throughout the day.
 Strata is a very reactive department.

 I have multiple complexes that I look after so I try to visit them in the morning.
-Today I’m visiting Malabar Apartments in Dickson, so I get into my car and put on my favourite playlist.
-Strata managers will visit a complex at least once a month.
+Today I am visiting The Avenue in Turner.
+Strata Managers will visit a complex at least once a month.

 At my desk, I catch up on any emails received while I was on site.
-I’m quite organised with my emails and have a killer filing system so I don’t miss anything important.
+I’m quite organised with my emails and have a killer follow up process so I don’t miss anything important.

 Apart from maintenance requests, I also receive emails asking about financial and budget advice, conflict resolution and legislation advice in case someone breaks the complex rules.
 Straight after meetings I go back to my emails and continue working through my to do list.